Overcoming Barriers to Active Listening

 Internal Noise

-The first barrier to active listening starts with the self.
-Internal noise is defined as distractions from the brain, like thoughts, that prevent the listener from focusing on the message being sent by the speaker.
+The first barrier to active listening is internal noise – mental distractions, such as thoughts, that keep the listener from focusing on the speaker's message.

-For instance, as the speaker talks, you might begin to form a counter-argument in your head so you can respond to a point they’re making.
-Perhaps your mind drifts to the big presentation you have coming up later in the day, or you simply start to get bored and lose focus.
+For instance, as the speaker talks, you might mentally form a counterargument to their point.
+Your thoughts might drift to the big presentation later, or you simply get bored and lose focus.

-To overcome internal noise, it helps to be aware that it’s a problem you’ll likely face as you practice active listening.
-When your mind starts to drift, recognize your loss of attention, and consciously realign your focus on the speaker.
+You can remove internal barriers to active listening by recognizing that it’s a problem you’ll likely encounter as you practice active listening.
+When your mind starts to drift, recognize your loss of attention and consciously realign your focus on the speaker.
 With practice, you’ll be able to expertly manage and diminish internal noise.

 External Noise

-External noise refers to anything outside of the body that causes distraction.
+External noise refers to anything outside the body that distracts.
 This may include people talking nearby, noisy traffic outside a window, background music, and more.

 Information Overload